 History is made of accidents and the history of technology is no exception.
 Many beloved services and digital products began as side projects that became moonshots and spin-offs.
 Fog Creek spun off Trello while Basecamp replaced its parent company, 37 Signals, (which also spun off Know Your Company).
 More recently, Unsplash was acquired by Dribble and split from Crew.
 The beauty of these side projects is they began as practical solutions for a problem that the development team could relate to without being weighed down by business models.

-What gives our developers the greatest satisfaction is seeing others use our products — even better when it’s our fellows.
-It’s one of the reasons our company gives team members the freedom to do research and build Playground products in addition to client projects.
+What gives our developers the greatest satisfaction is seeing others use our products — and even better when it’s our fellows!
+It’s one of the reasons our company gives team members the freedom to research and build ‘playground’ products in addition to client projects.
 We want to build tools for ourselves.

 On the other hand, side projects can’t take too much time since we have client work.
-The MVP approach in one or two month sprints from ideation to prototype is a great way to think about a product holistically.
+The MVP approach in one or two month sprints — from ideation to prototype — is a great way to think about a product holistically.
 A developer is always working on a side project part-time, so the goal with the MVP is to have a complete, usable product for ourselves.
-Our projects have included our open-source IoT company door lock that everyone uses daily, products like MockUPhone and MakeAppIcon that help other freelancers and developers, and Spentable, Apple’s Best New App of 2016.
+Our projects have included our open-source internet-of-things (IoT) company door lock that everyone uses daily; products like MockUPhone and MakeAppIcon that help other freelancers and developers; and Spentable, Apple’s Best New App of 2016.
 With Sans Sugar, we are documenting our process to help other developers.

-This piece covers the design, style and art direction of the Sans Sugar app that finishes with a mockup.
-Development preparation can happen in parallel to mockup designs so that technical implications and limitations can be factored into UI/UX designs.
+This blog covers the design, style and art direction of the Sans Sugar app that finishes with a mockup.
+Development preparation can happen in parallel to mockup designs so that technical implications and limitations can be factored in into the user interface/user experience (UI/UX) designs.

-Good design involves as much planning and research as it does actually creating visuals.
+Good design involves as much planning and research as it does actually creating the visuals.
 But the key to good design is having a clear process.
-Below is our process for design:
+Below is our process for app design: